-Being a digital marketing agency, depending on the situation, Elevate Digital can assume the responsibilities of a data controller, or those of a data processor.
+Being a digital marketing agency, depending on the situation, Digital Services Limited Elevate Digital can assume the responsibilities of a data controller, or those of a data processor.
 Depending on whether we are the ones actively collecting and using your personal data, or we are simply processing data coming from elsewhere, we might have a varying degree of responsibility when it comes to how your data is handled.

 It is up to us to distinguish between these labels and fulfill the obligations that come with them.
 If, however, you want to know how we are treated in regards to your data, you should know that we are considered data controllers only in instances where we directly gather personal data and we decide how to use it.
 Most of the time, this refers to personal data provided by our direct clients.
 On the other hand, when it comes to data that we are receiving through third party data integrations, we can only assume the responsibilities of a data processor.
 This relationship will define the extent of our obligations to you and determine if we are the ones you need to contact with your inquiries.